Profitability Ratios: Net Profit Margin, Return on Assets (ROA), Return on Equity (ROE)

 Net Profit Margin

-The net profit margin is equal to the net profit (aka net income) after taxes and excluding extraordinary items divided by total revenues.
+The net profit margin = the net profit (aka net income) after taxes and excluding extraordinary items divided by total revenues.

 |Net Profit after Taxes|